j-d-b/tas-server/README.md

 **Note:** Running `yarn setup` will drop all existing database tables (it will warn you and ask for confirmation), so *only run if looking for a fresh start.*

-This script will also create a single entry in the `config` table using the `DB_SETUP` prefixed environment variables from `.env`.
-The application can not run unless there is an entry in the "config" table with values for each field.
+This script will create a single entry in the `config` table using the `DB_SETUP` prefixed environemnt variables from `.env`.
+The application can not run unless there is an entry in the `config` table with values for each field.

+The script will also create a single admin user named `root` with the password defined in the `ROOT_USER_PW` environment variable.

+This user cannot be queried, deleted, or modified using the API.
+It is intended to be used to confirm and promote to admin the desired system administrator after he/she has registered.
+After this, `root` should not be used.

+#### Starting the server
 Start the server (with `NODE_ENV` set to `production`)

 ```shell